-Custom 3D Printed OESH Sandals are a great example of how 3D printing can be used to easily manufacture custom products to address unique needs.
+Custom 3D Printed OESH Sandals use 3D printing to easily manufacture custom products to address unique needs.

-Most recently, we made a custom pair of Artemis sandals with one sole thicker than the other for an OESHer with slightly different leg lengths .
+Most recently, we made a custom pair of Artemis sandals with one sole thicker than the other.
 Leg Length Discrepancy (LLD) can make walking very uncomfortable, but luckily there are several options for correcting it.
-One way of correcting LLD is with a lift, an orthotic insert that raises up the shorter leg, but this only works with closed shoes, like sneakers.
+With closed shoes, like sneakers, one way of correcting LLD is with a lift or insert.
 Special orthopedic shoes can also be made, but they are usually expensive and (in some people’s opinion) unattractive.

-With 3D printing, we are able to make Artemis or Athena Sandals with a sole height difference in a cute style and any color you would like!
+With 3D printing, we can make custom Artemis or Athena Sandals in a cute style and any color!
 A couple of millimeters difference in the length of your legs is no reason not to wear cute sandals in the summer.

 Although custom 3D printed sandals look almost identical to our standard sizes, the process for making the soles looks quite different.